navalinovian/bikestores/README.md

 # BikeStores
-This App was built with Codeigniter as a Backend and ReactJS as Frontend
+This App was built with AdonisJS as a Backend and ReactJS as Frontend